CodyLiska/loungefly-collector/README.md

   - ### PROBLEM
     - when using backpack_new collection; Your Collection shows backpack cards and Status & Added data but nothing else.
 Seems to be a disconnect between frontend and backend
     - frontend doesn't match what backend is expecting for the backpack base properties

+- UPDATE ALL FORMS TO HAVE ALL PROPERTIES OF BOTH BACKPACK MODELS